QuarkNerd/blog/ceberhardt/_posts/2016-05-19-redux-reducer-arrays.md

 The way that the action creators are bound to the item index, looks quite similar to the way react / redux binds the dispatcher to actions.

-Taking inspiration from the redux utility function [bindActionCreators](http://redux.js.org/docs/api/bindActionCreators.html), `bindIndexToActionCreators` can be extended to operate on object whose values are action creators, as well as a single action creator:
+Taking inspiration from the redux utility function [bindActionCreators](http://redux.js.org/docs/api/bindActionCreators.html), `bindIndexToActionCreators` can be extended to operate on an object whose values are action creators, as well as a single action creator:

 ~~~ javascript